akhandait/MNIST-NeuralNets/README.md

 # MNIST-NeuralNets
-Training a neural network on the MNIST handwritten digit dataset
+Training a neural network on the MNIST handwritten digit dataset using Tensorflow.